A Scalable Bayesian Spatiotemporal Model for Water Level Predictions using a Nearest Neighbor Gaussian Process Approach: Application

 \subsection{Water level dataset}

+Figure~\ref{fig: trace plot} shows the trace plots of the model parameters.
+The four chains demonstrate good mixing and overlap for all parameters with no divergent transitions, providing visual evidence of convergence to the stationary posterior distribution.
+The results of the visual assessment are further supported by the improved $\hat{R}$ convergence diagnostic proposed by \cite{Vehtari2021}, reported in Table~\ref{tab: posterior estimates case study}, where the values are approximately $\hat{R} \le 1.01$ for all parameters.
+These findings suggest that despite the relatively small number of iterations, the sampled draws provide a reliable representation of the posterior distribution.
+This highlights both the efficiency of the MCMC sampling scheme and the strong mixing properties of the proposed model.

 Table~\ref{tab: posterior estimates case study} shows the posterior estimates for the water level dataset.
 The large value of the autoregressive parameter ($\phi = 0.87$) highlights the strong temporal dependence between the water level in consecutive days.
-In other words, the water level in the future days is similar to the previous day if there is no large changes in precipitation.
-The posterior mean of the length-scale parameter is $l = 34.14$ kilometers, which is a considerable range for the spatial decay.
-This range indicates that locations within approximately 35 kilometers of each other are correlated, which is consistent with the physical continuity of river networks and the gradual change in water levels over short distances.
-Furthermore, the proportion of variance that is captured by the spatial latent field - $\sigma^2 / (\sigma^2 + \tau^2) \approx 0.76$ emphasising the importance of including the spatial component.
+In other words, the water level in future days is similar to the previous day if there are no significant changes in precipitation.
+The posterior mean of the length-scale parameter is $l = 34.14$ kilometres, which is a considerable range for the spatial decay.
+This range indicates that locations within approximately 35 kilometres of each other are correlated, which is consistent with the physical continuity of river networks and the gradual change in water levels over short distances.
+Furthermore, the large proportion of variance that is captured by the spatial latent field ($\sigma^2 / (\sigma^2 + \tau^2) \approx 0.76$) emphasises the importance of including the spatial component.